Tutorial: Restrict network access to PaaS resources with virtual network service endpoints

 Resource group

 Select Create new.
-Enter test-rg in Name.
+Enter test-rg for the name.
 Select OK.

 Instance details